-Construct the calibration graph by plotting the area of the solvent peak as a function of the mass of the solvent introduced into the flask (1 $\mu$ l corresponding to 660 $\mu$ g).
+Construct the calibration graph by plotting the area of the solvent peak as a function of the mass of the solvent introduced into the flask (1 μ L corresponding to 660 μ g).
 Determine the sum of the peak areas of Hexane and various Hydrocarbons which usually make up the technical solvent.
 Do not include peaks due to oxidation products if present in significant amounts but report calibration these separately.
-Read off from the graph the mass m1 in microgram of Hexane present in the flask
+Read off from the graph the mass m1 in microgram of Hexane present in the flask m_0 = the mass in gm of the test portion.

-The total residual Hexane in the residue expressed in microgram of hexane per kilogram is equal to $\underline{m_1}$

-$m_0$ = the mass in gms of the test portion. $m_1$ = the mass in microgram of solvent present in the flask.
+The total residual Hexane in the residue expressed in microgram of hexane per kilogram is equal to m_1 m_1 = the mass in microgram of solvent present in the flask.